ND School for the Deaf/Resource Center (brochure)

 The school supports a parent/infant program for hearing impaired children from birth to three years.
 Through this program children and their families throughout North Dakota receive specialized instruction in their homes.

-As an outreach/resource center, NDSD/RCDHH provides assessment, evaluation, and consultation services to local education agencies.
-NDSD/RCDHH provides information, assistance, and referrals to state agencies, the medical/health professions, law enforcement, independent service providers, parent and families, and a variety of other interested individuals and/or groups.
+As an outreach/resource center, NDSD/RC provides assessment, evaluation, and consultation services to local education agencies.
+NDSD/RC provides information, assistance, and referrals to state agencies, the medical/health professions, law enforcement, independent service providers, parent and families, and a variety of other interested individuals and/or groups.

-A list of available services provided by the ND School for the Deaf/Resource Center for Deaf and Hard of Hearing can be obtained by contacting the school and/or individual listed next to the requested service.
+A list of available services provided by the ND School for the Deaf/Resource Center can be obtained by contacting the school and/or individual listed next to the requested service.

-The North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing is pleased to announce that the NDSD Model School has been awarded continuing accreditation with AdvancEd through 2023.
+The North Dakota School for the Deaf/Resource Center is pleased to announce that the NDSD Model School has been awarded continuing accreditation with AdvancEd through 2023.